-Explore the best trails near Sumpter with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Sumpter with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Yes, more like 4 miles in and 8 round trip.
 Climbing the whole time, but has some pretty good switchback trails.
 With some rest stops, it's doable.
 The lake is a gorgeous gift at the end and you won't want to leave.
 Beautiful valleys and views of the mountains that you'll want a camera for.
 Trail head start is clearly marked with a parking area.
 Water available all over along the trail so if you have a filtration system bring it to alleviate the load.
 Not well travelled, you may encounter one person, if that especially if you go on a week day.
 So worth it!